M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 *Note that False = Game Lost, True = Game Won

 This classification report shows that recall and precision are relatively equally balanced and show no distinct outliers.
-Additionally, the advent of having an 85% accurate test shows that this model, at the very least, preforms admirably without any fine tuning.
-However, while this model preforms well, in the next section some adjustments will be made to further improve this model's accuracy.
+Additionally, the advent of having an 85% accurate test shows that this model, at the very least, performs admirably without any fine-tuning.
+However, while this model performs well, in the next section, some adjustments will be made to further improve this model's accuracy.

 ## Final Model

-To improve the model, I added two more features, `totalgold` and `totalcs`. `totalgold` is added because generally, in League of Legends, having more gold leads to more items and a generally stronger player.
+To improve the model, I added two more features, `totalgold` and `totalcs`. `totalgold` was added because generally, in League of Legends, having more gold leads to more items and a generally stronger player.
 Having a stronger player means that they would be more likely to win. `totalcs` is added because the amount the jungler is farming dictates a few other metrics in the game, such as experience points (XP), gold gained, and neutral objectives taken.
-Having a higher Creep Score (CS) generally leads to a stronger player, and therefore a highly likelyhood of winning games.
+Having a higher Creep Score (CS) generally leads to a stronger player, and therefore a highly likelihood of winning games.
 I expect these features to give the predictive model a higher accuracy.

-To ensure the same training data used from the [Baseline Model](#baseline-model), the base training and test data was merged with the new columns based on index.
-This ensures the same data being used for both models, and allows for an accurate assessment between both models.
-The new columns are also added into the pipeline and standardized using Standard Scaler Transformer since `totalcs` and `totalgold` are quantitative variables.
+To ensure the same training data used from the [Baseline Model](#baseline-model), the base training and test data were merged with the new columns based on the index.
+This ensures the same data is being used for both models and allows for an accurate assessment between both models.
+The new columns are also added into the pipeline and standardized using StandardScaler Transformer since `totalcs` and `totalgold` are quantitative variables.

 This is what the X features look like in the improved training set: